-Members of the RDF Industry Group (the Group) commit to complying with the sections of the CoP relevant to the scope of their operations in relation to RDF export.
-This document details the reporting procedure for both full members of the Group and for non-Group member 'CoP signatories'.
-From here on, 'members' refers to members of the RDF industry Group and CoP signatories unless indicated otherwise.
+Members of the RDF Industry Group (the Group) commit to complying with the sections of the CoP relevant to the scope of their operations in relation to the export of waste derived fuels (WDF).
+This document details the reporting procedure for both full members of the Group and for affiliate members.
+From here on 'members' refers to both full and affiliate members of the RDF industry Group unless indicated otherwise.